iamprakashom/tybyers.github.io/_posts/2016-02-21-denver-bcycle.md

 ### Model Findings

-We have a few intepretations of the above model:
+I have a few intepretations of the above model:

  * The R-squared statistic of 0.7382 means that approximately 73.8% of the variation in the hourly ridership can be explained by the chosen variables and model.
  * The residual standard error of 23.78 means that, for each hour, about 2/3 of the time the model will predict total system ridership within plus or minus 23.78 riders.